SAP/btp-solution-diagrams/guideline/docs/solution_diagr_intro/intro.md

 ## Native integration for the SAP BTP service icons & shapes

 :::tip Important
-**We're happy to share starting with [draw.io](https://github.com/jgraph/drawio/releases/tag/v24.7.5) version 24.7.5 we got now the native integration for the SAP BTP service icons & shapes**
+**We're happy to share starting with [draw.io](https://github.com/jgraph/drawio/releases/tag/v24.7.5) version 24.7.5 we got now the native integration for the SAP BTP service icons & shapes.
+Please keep in mind some of the new icons not availble in the native integration, to get latest icons in draw.io use the [draw.io custom libraries](https://github.com/SAP/btp-solution-diagrams/tree/main/assets/shape-libraries-and-editable-presets/draw.io)   !**
 :::

 To add the **SAP BTP service icons & shapes** directly without manual import into **draw.io** you need to follow these steps: